Redallia/starflight_remake/docs/technical/context_transitions.md

 ## Open Design Questions

-1. **Inner/outer system architecture**: Nested vs. sibling approach?
+1. **Inner/outer system architecture**: Nested vs. sibling approach? ⏸️ **Deferred** - will revisit after basic navigation is implemented
-2. **Context position caching**: Should we preserve ship position when re-entering contexts?
+2. **Context position caching**: Should we preserve ship position when re-entering contexts? ✅ **Decided**: No caching for MVP, regenerate based on entry direction
-3. **Binary/trinary systems**: How to handle multiple inner system contexts?
+3. **Binary/trinary systems**: How to handle multiple inner system contexts? ⏸️ **Deferred** - related to question #1
-4. **Diagonal entry directions**: Should we support NE/NW/SE/SW entry, or round to cardinal directions?
+4. **Diagonal entry directions**: Should we support NE/NW/SE/SW entry, or round to cardinal directions? ✅ **Current**: Round to cardinal directions (simpler for MVP)

 ## Future Enhancements